 HOW YOU CAN HELP

-To continue with this much-needed programme, we need additional funding, to be able to offer more classes for more people with more long-term health conditions.
+To continue with this much-needed programme, we need additional funding, to be able to offer more meals and more opportunities to be active, feel connected and healthier.

 Please get in touch if you think you can help – or share this page with someone who may be able to.